-This numbers game can be adapted to suit your child’s age, stage and interests.
+This numbers game can be adapted to suit your children’s age, stage and interests.

-If he needs more of a challenge replace the numerals with dots or words so that your child can begin to recognise numbers being represented pictorially.
+If they need more of a challenge replace the numerals with dots or words so that your kids can begin to recognise numbers being represented pictorially.

-If your child is not particularly interested in cars you could do a similar game with animals, or dolls, or whatever it is that your child enjoys playing with.
+If they are not particularly interested in cars you could do a similar game with animals, dolls, or whatever it is that they enjoy playing with.

 2. Car Wash

-Your child is then in charge of ensuring that the cars, bikes, or scooters come to the car wash and get cleaned in the correct order.
-As well as recognising numerals, this activity gives your child the chance to begin learning about number order.
+Your children are then in charge of ensuring that the cars, bikes, or scooters come to the car wash and get cleaned in the correct order.
+As well as recognising numerals, this activity gives kids the chance to begin learning about number order.